 Although some of us may secretly dream of being mermaids, smelling like Jurong Fishery Port isn’t exactly what we had in mind.

-An unpleasant fishy odor from your vagina might also be accompanied by white or grey discharge that is thin and watery, and could become more noticeable after sexual intercourse.
+An unpleasant fishy odour from your vagina might also be accompanied by a white or grey discharge that is thin and watery and could become more noticeable after sexual intercourse.

 How to treat it: Antibiotics prescribed by a doctor.